 The press – and #include’s CEO – immediately jumped on the gaming aspect of Viewr.
-And it will definitely make immersive gaming more sociable and participatory – at least until Oculus Quest arrives in spring 2019.
+And it will make immersive gaming more sociable and participatory – at least until Oculus Quest arrives in spring 2019.

 And there’s another application everyone is missing in shareable VR – the design of our immersive experiences.
 In creating VR, it’s critical to watch what someone does, where they walk, when they turn their head.
-Up to now, we’ve been largely confined to external observations.
+Up to now, we’ve been primarily confined to external observations.
 Useful, but not sufficient.
 Viewr will offer designers new insights into which elements of an experience are most effective.

 As we said, we’ve been waiting for something like Viewr.
 Waiting too long, actually.
-It’s a small step in the technology that can have a major impact on getting virtual reality to the next level.
+It’s a small step in the technology that can have a significant impact on getting virtual reality to the next level.

 Emory Craig is a VR consultant, writer, and speaker with years of experience in art, new media, and higher education.
 He is actively engaged in innovative developments for AR and VR at the intersection of learning, games, and immersive storytelling.
 He is fascinated by virtual worlds, AI-driven avatars, and the ethical implications of blurring the boundaries between the real and the virtual.